feha/aoc2021/README.md

 # aoc2021
 Advent of Code 2021 - Time to learn Go

 Will contain my solutions for aoc2021, so avoid reading the files in `.src/aoc2021/` unless you want spoilers.

 Also has 2020-day1-part1 in `./src/aoc2020` for demo/example purposes, as it's less relevant than the current year (personally used it to set up and test the environment, without having to break open this years advent-calendar).
+Allows you to test the environment without opening the actual/current year, to make sure it works.
+Also serves to show how the project can contain/be used for multiple years at once.

 # Setup

-Copy your session-cookie into .cookie_session or it wont work.
+Copy your session-token into a file `./cookie_session` or it wont work (need to create the file too).
-You can retrieve this string by:
+If you are using Chrome, you can retrieve this string by:
 - Logging into aoc and opening dev-console in your browser
 - Selecting the "Application" tab
 - Expanding "Cookies" in the left sidepanel ("Cookies" is found under header "Storage")
 - Selecting the aoc url
 - Then finally copy the Value from the "session"-row (will be a long lowercase hex-string)

+Delete the files in `.src/aoc2021/` to avoid spoilers.
+Or whenever you start a new day, you could use the command `python aoc.py day [1-25]` to overwrite the specified day (beware deleting your own data!).

 # aoc.py and day-template